valentynkt/BackendGarden/content/notes/SSL and TLS Protocols.md

 > [!summary] **Encryption Across Versions**:
 >
-> - Early SSL versions used basic encryption algorithms like RC4 and DES.
+> - Early SSL versions used basic encryption algorithms like RC4 and [[Encryption DES|DES]].
-> - TLS versions introduced more advanced algorithms such as AES and ChaCha20 for robust encryption
+> - TLS versions introduced more advanced algorithms such as [[Encryption AES|AES]] and ChaCha20 for robust encryption

 ## Real-World Example of SSL/TLS Handshake